Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nktOwqQ3gpI.md

 ### Transcript

-> ability to change arachnophobia cats this uh jason there was also a mod that changed i think put my face on the on the spiders or something it was weird
+> ability to change arachnophobia cats this, jason there was also a mod that changed i think put my face on the on the spiders or something it was weird